tiny-engines-code/tiny-engines-docs/nfl_capstone/main.md

 In other cases there's alot of sparse data as explained above.
 We'll split that into a single core 'facts' table and several roughly designed dimensions.
 I say roughly designed because I'm not going to over-normalize the data at this point.
 I'm just going to split it up into dimensions and facts that I can join together in different ways.

+The play_actions, player_events, player_analytics, and game_info tables are all extracted from pbp

 ### <font color=teal>Play actions</font>
-The play_actions table is a subset of the pbp table.
+The play_actions table is the core 'facts' from the pbp table.
 It contains the play-level facts for a given game, such as drive, down, yards to go and perform minor enrichment like adding yards_to_goal by parsing yard line data.
-The play_actions table is the core 'fact' table for the play-by-play data, although it is too wide for a real fact table.
+Sparse data columns are removed from this view.
 It's more like a fact table with a few dimensions embedded in it, but it is the core data that we'll build features around.

 ### <font color=teal>Player events</font>
 within a single play-by-play row there are several player events.
 A few example columns are: